tiagocbarbosa/tiagocbarbosa/README.md

-### Hello!

-My name is Tiago Barbosa and I'm a System Analyst at Ericsson Inovação S/A in Brazil (🇧🇷)

-In my free time I like to study programming and to code.
+Currently working as QA Analyst at Ericsson Inovação S/A, experience with software development, member of the company's DevOps Committee, and studying frontend technologies on free time.

 Would you like to see some of my projects?
 Here they are:

 - Projects using `cucumber`:
   1. https://github.com/tiagocbarbosa/viacep-cucumber